If you haven’t started it’s time to get started on your holiday marketing ideas! This is your 2021 Social Media Holiday Marketing Guide and More.

-Use the edited photos and videos to make graphics for social media content, social media headers, emails, and for your blog post or video images.
+Use the edited photos and videos to make content for social media content, social media headers, emails, and for your blog post.
+I recommend using Canva.

 Day 4 – Content

-Add a new page to your website if necessary for the holiday campaign.
+Add a new page to your website or push notifications for the holiday campaign.
 Also record videos today if stated as part of your strategy on Day 1.
 (We are not talking super polished videos here, an iPhone video of yourself talking about the business is just fine at this point.)
 You will also write out blog posts for the holidays and on the videos you created.
 (Holiday tips, holiday news, etc.)

 Day 5 – Schedule Content

 Schedule all your content today so it is published accordingly.
 You will want to research and plan and schedule out all social media posts and blog posts.
 This includes images, videos, links, and anything else you want to send throughout the holidays.

 Day 6 – Write Emails

 Create Email Campaigns (Add all blog posts and images into email campaigns with links to your landing pages.)